godotengine/godot-docs/tutorials/3d/reflection_probes.rst

 .. image:: img/refprobe_setup.png

 This should result in immediate local reflections.
-If you are using a Sky texture, reflections are by default blended. with it.
+If you are using a Sky texture, reflections are by default blended with it.

 By default, on interiors, reflections may appear to not have much consistence.
 In this scenario, make sure to tick the *"Box Correct"* property.